Khalife/Sequoia/README.md

 1 - simple\_baseline\_display.py

+Parses .cif of .pdb data files and prints results obtained with the First Order Statistics (FOS) method.

 python simple\_display.py filedir

-Parses .cif data files and prints results obtained with the First Order Statistics (FOS) method.

 2 - sequoia\_dataload\_multibio.py

-Module used to construct distance-based features of the protein.
+Module used to construct distance-based features of the protein using .cif or .pdb files.

 3 - sequoia\_datadump\_multibio.py